Saving and spending money

-While the year 2007 passed, the problems accumulated at Tesla.
-The carbon fiber body, which was so nice to look at, proved to be immensely difficult to paint.
-And Tesla had to try several companies to find one that did this job well.
-Sometimes there were mistakes in the battery packs and in the engine occasional shorts.
+As the year 2007 passed, problems piled up at Tesla.
+The carbon fiber body, which was so nice to look at, proved incredibly difficult to paint.
+And Tesla had to try several companies to find one that did the job well.
+Sometimes there were bugs in the battery packs and occasionally shorts in the engine.

 Between the body panels gaped visible gaps.
 The company also had to come to terms with the reality that there would be no two-speed transmission.
 Nevertheless, to get the Roadster accelerated from 0 to 100 fast enough, the engineers had to redesign the engine and inverter and save some weight.
 "Basically, we had to make a complete restart," says Musk, "it was awful."